kylodelgado/DymoLabelPrinterExtension/README.md

 ## Features

-- **Dropdown for Label Types**: Select from previously used label types (CPU, MOBO, Screen) or add new ones
+- **Dropdown for Label Types**: Select from previously used label types (CPU, MOBO, SCREEN) or add new ones
 - **SKU Input**: Enter the SKU/barcode text that will be printed
 - **Persistent Storage**: Your custom label types are saved and remembered
 - **Direct DYMO Printing**: Communicates directly with DYMO Connect software